Why Scotland is a must-visit for book lovers

 Sir Arthur Conan Doyle & Sherlock Holmes

-Sir Arthur Conan Doyle, who was born in Edinburgh in 1859 is is remembered throughout the city.
+Sir Arthur Conan Doyle, who was born in Edinburgh in 1859 is remembered throughout the city.
 The Sir Arthur Conan Doyle Centre (in the West End of the city) hosts many Sherlock-inspired special events such as Murder Mystery Dinners and afternoon tea at the Sherlock Holmes Tearoom.
 The Sherlock Holmes statue which you can see above can be found on Picardy Place.

 The Edinburgh Literary Festival